Skip to content

 What proportion of the population receives social assistance?

-In 2021-22, on average, five per cent of people in British Columbia under 65 received Income Assistance or Disability Assistance, which is one in 20.
-The proportion of recipients receiving social assistance has followed a similar pattern as the total number of recipients.
+In 2024-25, on average, 5.6 per cent of people in British Columbia under 65 received Income Assistance or Disability Assistance.

-The proportion of people under 65 receiving Disability Assistance has increased consistently since 1996-97, reaching 3.3 per cent in 2021-22.
+The proportion of people under 65 receiving Disability Assistance has increased consistently since 1996-97, reaching 3.3 per cent in 2020-21 and maintaining that level for four consecutive years until increasing to 3.4 in 2024-25.

-Figure 3BC – Yearly beneficiaries of Income Assistance and Disability Assistance as a proportion of the under-65 population of British Columbia, 1996 to 2022
+Figure 3BC: Yearly beneficiaries of Income Assistance and Disability Assistance as a proportion of the under-65 population of British Columbia, 1996-97 to 2024-25

 Who is receiving social assistance?